gcushen/mezzanine-api/docs/index.md

 ### New Project

-Once you have [Python] (2.7 or 3.3+) installed on your system, a new API project can be created by running the following commands:
+Once you have [Python] 3.3+ installed on your system, a new API project can be created by running the following commands:

     $ pip install -U mezzanine-api
     $ mezzanine-project -a mezzanine_api project_name && cd $_